Frequently Asked Questions

 Features & Capabilities

-How does Hygraph help with metadata management for video streaming?
+How does Hygraph help manage metadata for video streaming platforms?

-Can I preschedule publishing and releases with Hygraph?
+Can I schedule publishing and unpublishing of content in Hygraph?

-Hygraph provides granular roles and permissions to control who can view, edit, and publish content.
-This is crucial for organizations with multiple contributors and confidential information.
-For example, Gamescom used Hygraph to manage over 200 external contributors, ensuring each could only access their own content, supporting secure launches for brands like Microsoft Xbox and Ubisoft.
-Read the Gamescom case study.
+Hygraph enables granular roles and permissions, allowing you to define who can view, create, edit, and publish specific content.
+This is crucial for content security, especially when working with external contributors.
+For example, gamescom used Hygraph to manage 200+ contributors with strict permissions for confidential launches.
+Read the case study.

-How does Hygraph support both engineering and editorial teams?
+How does Hygraph enable collaboration between engineering and editorial teams?

-How does Hygraph unify data sources for streaming platforms?
+How does Hygraph unify data sources for content-rich applications?

-Hygraph uses Content Federation to unify data from multiple backend sources into a single global schema, accessible via a GraphQL API.
-This eliminates content silos and ensures up-to-date information.
-For instance, 2U uses Hygraph to manage videos and assets from partnering universities, delivering over 500 online classes to more than 300,000 students worldwide.
-Read the 2U case study.
+Hygraph uses Content Federation to unify data from multiple backend sources into a global schema, enabling efficient data orchestration and delivery via a single GraphQL API call.
+2U leverages this to manage videos and assets for 500+ online classes across 300,000+ students.
+Read the case study.

 What technical documentation is available for Hygraph?